Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Best push stick package

-While most push sticks only contact the rear of the woods edge, this combo back of traditional plus L-push stick grabs an additional section of wood for better control
+While most push sticks only contact the rear of the edge of the woods, this combo back of traditional plus L-push stick grabs an additional section of wood for better control

 Where to Buy: See POWERTEC at Amazon